Twin Falls Idaho Temple

-Announcement
+The temple has a single attached end spire with a statue of the angel Moronii.
+This temple was designed by MHTN Architects, Inc., using a classic modern architectural style.
+A groundbreaking ceremony, to signify the beginning of construction, was held on April 15, 2006, conducted by Neil L. Andersen.

+History

-Church president Gordon B. Hinckley announced the construction of a temple for the Magic Valley region of Idaho in his opening remarks of general conference held October 2, 2004, to serve the thousands of members who live in southern Idaho between the Boise and Idaho Falls temples.
+Church president Gordon B. Hinckley announced the construction of a temple in Idaho's Magic Valley region on October 2, 2004, during general conference.
+It was built to serve the thousands of members who live in southern Idaho between the Boise and Idaho Falls temples.

 Rumors of the temple started several weeks before general conference when the church's negotiations to purchase the Candleridge Golf Course came to light.
 The financially unprofitable course had already announced its intention to close on December 31, 2004, yet over 300 residents near the golf course produced a petition protesting the loss of the golf course to the temple, upset that their investments into homes next to a golf course would become investments into homes bordering a busy church.
 In response, the church distributed printed materials, stating its intentions to work with neighbors with regard to traffic and parking when the time came to present plans to the city.

 Plans

 The Twin Falls Planning and Zoning Commission approved the necessary permits for the building of the temple on November 8, 2005.
 The commission approved a special-use permit for a temple and meetinghouse and also approved a variance for the temple to exceed the city's 35 ft maximum height limit.
 The commission's approval allowed the church to move to the next stages of planning and to address parking concerns expressed by commission members, who worried that the 300-space parking lot may be insufficient.

 Plans for the temple, inspired by nearby Shoshone Falls, were unveiled on October 6, 2005, at a press conference held in the former Candleridge Golf Course clubhouse.
 The model displayed the upcoming white two-story temple, which was capped with a gold-leafed angel Moroni atop a spire rising 159 ft in the air on May 30, 2007—making it the highest point in the area.
-Also sharing the 9.1 acre complex is a new stake center, over 300 parking spaces, and charming tree-lined boulevards and gardens.
+Also sharing the 9.1 acre complex is a new stake center, over 300 parking spaces, and tree-lined boulevards and gardens.
 The church, which went to great lengths to minimize the worries of neighbors, contracted with developer Ken Edmunds to subdivide the balance of the 36 acre plot to complement the existing neighborhood.

 Groundbreaking

-Ground was broken for the temple on April 15, 2006—the day before Easter Sunday.
+Ground was broken for the temple on April 15, 2006.
 Presiding at the ceremony was Neil L. Andersen of the Presidency of the Seventy.
 Stake presidents and their families comprised most of the audience at the invitation-only event.
-The temple serves approximately 50,000 area church members.
+At the time of its construction, the temple served approximately 50,000 church members in the area.